advanced-computer-lab/NA7O_5-40/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-![LoginPage]
-- This is a login form for users
+![LoginPage]- This is a login form for users

-![SignUpPage]
-- For guest users this is a form to fill his information and be a user
+![SignUpPage]- For guest users this is a form to fill his information and be a user

-![SearchFlightPage]
-- For a guest or a user he can search for the flights available
+![SearchFlightPage]- For a guest or a user he can search for the flights available

-![MyReservationPage]
-- Show details of a specific reservation of user
+![MyReservationPage]- Show details of a specific reservation of user

-![AllReservationsPage]
--  shows all reservations of user
+![AllReservationsPage]-  shows all reservations of user

 <p align="right">(<a href="#top">back to top</a>)</p>